vanniekerkalex/BusinessSecondAPI/README.md

 ## Testing

 Whilst the server is running, either by executing the deployment file or executing `node app.js`, you can execute the Python test file by executing `python3 test.py` in a separate terminal.
 This will send requests to the server and respond accordingly depending on the response received.

+## Not running after deployment?

+If you have Node.js and Express installed, you can also manually execute the `app.js` file by running `node app.js` from the terminal in the root directory.